 “Carol is passionate about helping people quit and I felt I needed the structure of showing up each week and being accountable for not smoking,” Shoemaker said.
 “I owe her for helping me to take back my life.
 I feel so much less stressed from not smoking.”

-Southard, whose says her program can help you quit smoking “even if you don’t want to,” leads an evidence-based group program through the Northwestern Medicine Osher Center for Integrative Medicine.
+Southard, whose says her program can help you quit smoking “even if you don’t want to,” leads an evidence-based group program through the Northwestern Medicine Osher Center for Integrative Health.
 Young people and those with low education levels or low incomes are most at risk for tobacco addiction, Southard said.

 Beth Zachara, auction chair for the event, described quitting smoking as “the most difficult and the easiest thing I have ever done for myself.”

 “The support I received through the smoking cessation program at Northwestern and from Carol made my decision to quit easier than I ever thought imaginable,” she said.
 “Now I have the opportunity to give that support to people who are going through the same thing that I went through.”

 Special guests include Bechara Choucair, MD, MS, Commissioner, Chicago Department of Public Health, and Rick Kogan, WGN radio host, who will be the evening’s emcee.
 The fundraiser is from 5:30 – 9 p.m., Thursday, August 21, at the Homewood Suites & Hampton Inn Chicago Downtown/Magnificent Mile, 150-160 E. Huron Street.
 Tickets are $50 in advance or $60 at the door.
 If you are unable to attend, you can still make a donation to Northwestern Medicine’s Smoking Cessation program here.

 For more information about the Northwestern Medicine Tobacco Cessation Program, call 312.926.8400.